 Sainthood must be won.
 It can only be earned by successfully completing a series of extremely difficulty tasks.
 The exact tasks needed to be performed are defined by your chosen Saintly Path: Adversary, Confessor, Dynast, Legend, Polymath, or Thaumaturge.

 I have chosen to use the term saint instead of immortal because immortality is a broad concept.
 Saints, on the other hand, carry the connotation of "mortal who has become something more."
-Saints include dwarven Paragons, rakasta Great Ancestral Spirits, and ascended members of other races
+Saints include dwarven Paragons, rakasta Great Ancestral Spirits, and ascended or transcended members of other races.

 Basic D&D developed a scale of 36 levels, while 3.x D&D and onward is based on a scale of 20 levels.
 For the sake of converting these rules, I will be altering Basic D&D level requirements to match the new scale: For instance, "Name Level" (the level at which you are professionally known as a master of your class) is 1/4 max level--9th level in Basic, so 5th level in 5th Edition.
 30th level is 5/6 of 36th level, so its equivalent is 17th level.Every Saintly Path begins with the following steps: